-A Nest Thermostat is an excellent tool for keeping your home comfortable, no matter what the season or weather.
-With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — saving you money in the process.
+A Nest Thermostat is a great investment for keeping your home comfortable, regardless of the season or weather.
+With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — keeping costs down in the process.

-That’s why more people are looking to add devices like a Nest to their HVAC system.
-If you want to put in a Nest for your own home, reach out to an expert for smart thermostat installation in [siteinfo field="msa"].
+That’s why more people are looking to add devices like a Nest into their home.
+To add one to your home, reach out to an expert for smart thermostat installation in Booneville.

-From automated scheduling to optimizing energy efficiency, Nest is designed to make controlling the climate of your home effortless.
+From auto scheduling to optimizing energy efficiency, Nest helps make securing your sense of comfort effortless.

-- Restart: Similar to restarting any electronic device, including your phone or computer, restarting your Nest Thermostat turns it off before starting it right back up again.
-This maintains all your settings and is a step to take if your Nest is frozen or not connecting to Wi-Fi.
+- Restart: A common feature in consumer electronics, including your phone or computer, restarting your Nest Thermostat turns it off before starting it right back up again.
+This preserves current settings and should be attempted if your Nest is frozen or not connecting to Wi-Fi.

 - Reset: A reset erases some or all of your settings.
-In most cases, people resort to a reset as they're moving into a new house and bringing the thermostat with them, or if they just want to erase all personal info from the Nest before leaving it behind for the next resident.
+For the most part, homeowners will perform a reset as they're moving homes and bringing the thermostat with them, or if they are moving out and want to erase their personal information from the Nest before leaving it behind for the next resident.

-If you want to perform a reset, first write down your temperature settings so you have them if they get erased.
-Next, locate Settings -> Equipment and record your system wires, heating type and safety temperature settings.
+If you want to perform a reset, it doesn't hurt to write down current temperature settings so you have them if they get erased.
+Next, go to Settings -> Equipment and record your system wires, heating type and safety temperature settings.

-- Restart: Shuts your Nest down and starts it back up while remembering your settings.
-You can also press the outside of the Nest and hold it there until it turns black, and then pull your hand away.
+- Restart: Shuts your Nest down and reboots it while saving your settings.
+You can also press the outside of the Nest and hold it down for a few seconds until it goes black, and then pull your hand away.

-- Schedule: This reset clears all scheduling information—including for your hot water, if you have that programmed into your Nest.
-With this option, you’ll need to create a new schedule or wait until the Nest learns your schedule.
+- Schedule: This type of reset clears your entire temperature schedule—including for your hot water, if you have that programmed into your Nest.
+If you choose this, you’ll be given the chance to plan out a new schedule or wait while your Nest learns your schedule.

-- Network: By selecting a network reset, it erases connection info and your Nest can no longer connect to Wi-Fi.
-It also forgets your Wi-Fi password.
+- Network: With a network reset, it will remove all your network information and your Nest can no longer connect to Wi-Fi.
+Use this option if you want your Nest to forget your Wi-Fi password.

 2. How to Connect Nest Thermostat to Wi-Fi